Low & High Risk Casino Offers

 The low risk offers aren't completely risk free and it is possible for some people to go on a "losing streak".
 Because of this we suggest that you have a certain amount of money, just incase.
 You should normally be able to complete £10 or £20 wagering without losing much but occasionally you may find that you've had a bit of a down swing.

-For this reason we suggest that you have around £100 set aside to complete these offers.
+As a general guideline, you should have a bankroll of at least 500 spins for these low risk offers.
+So we suggest that you have around £100 set aside to complete these offers, so long as you are doing 20p spins to complete these offers.
 You should never need to dip that much into it and will hopefully start profiting straight away, however for the worst case scenario it's best to have this amount.

 High Risk casino offers are popular with some of the dedicated casino sites and big bookies.
 They are often deposit bonuses with high wagering requirements that must be met before you can withdraw any winnings.